kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 ![movies data screenshot](../assets/movies-data-struc.png)

 This time, the data came wrapped inside a list of dictionary.
 I had to slow down and really study the structure before accessing it.
 Otherwise, I’d end up with frustrating errors or missing values.

-So before exposing anything on my site, I started checking if the data existed first — like this:
+To fix that, I checked if the data existed before looping through it:

 ```python
  movies = []
     if "Search" in data: